bhaba-ranjan/drug-discovery-ANN/README.md

 `bigger values first`.
 They did **not let the model fit** to the data.
 Then I tried smaller values which **led to overfitting**.
 Sort of **like binary search** I used intermediate values to come up with the value that worked

 <h3>Loss Function</h3>

 Initially, I used `Binary Cross Entropy` as the loss function but the issue was it was not able to produce good results.
 `As it does not take imbalance into account`.
 Also, gradient descent updates the weight for prediction towards the confident class.
 Because, the majority class dominates the loss function. `Binary Focal Cross Entropy` however, was a better choice because it weights class prediction and forces the model to learn parameters towards the hard to classify class.
 The following is the distinction between model F1-Score during training and testing using Binary Cross Entropy on the Right and Binary Focal Cross Entropy on the Left.
-As it is clear that Focal Cross Entropy converges a lot better than the counterpart Binary cross entropy.!
+As it is clear that Focal Cross Entropy converges a lot better than the counterpart Binary cross entropy.

 # Decision Trees